crustio/crust-wiki/docs/validator.md

 ### How to become a validator

 To become a validator you need to prepare storage resources, a high-quality network, and deploy your nodes.
-See the node deployment guides:[Isolation Node](isolationNode.md)、[Group Owner](ownerNode.md)、[Group Member](memberNode.md)
+See the node deployment guides: [Node overview](node-overview.md)